MixMaster32305/ipsum/README.md

 ---

 ### `nethack`
 Used for attacking local devices attached to a router, can only be ran on a router.
-Requires setup in the source code via finding a bounce exploit in your local init.so library, as nethack will upload this library to the router in order to execute the attack reliably.
+Requires setup in the source code via finding a bounce exploit in a local library placed in /root/PoisonLibs, as nethack will upload this library to the router in order to execute the attack reliably.
 See Nethack setup section above.
 ```
 nethack
 ```